goldfinchbio/emr-hail/readme.md

 - Log Bucket - EMR logs will be written here
 - SageMaker Jupyter Bucket - Users notebooks will be backed up here, and common/example notebooks will be stored here as well.

 *Note: S3 bucket names MUST be unique.
-If the S3 bucket name is in use elsewhere, deployment will fail*
+If the S3 bucket name is in use elsewhere, deployment will fail.*

 ### hail-jupyter

-This template can be deployed `multiple times` (one per user).
+This template can be deployed _multiple times_ (one per user).

 The template deploys a SageMaker notebook instance which will be used for operations against the Hail EMR cluster.
 The user's `/home/ec2-user/SageMaker` directory is backed up via crontab to the SageMaker Jupyter bucket created in the previous step with the `hail-s3` CloudFormation template.